KI-ASIC-TUM/pyRadarSP/README.md

 pip install git@gitlab.lrz.de:ki-asic/kiasic-datasets.git
 ```

+DISCLAIMER: At the moment of publishing this, the *kiasic-datasets* library and the dataset associated to it was not made public, so any functionality that depends on this library will not be available.

 In case that you plan to contribute to *pyRadarSP* or to add your custom algorithms
 to the library, we recommend to install it in developer mode: